 - Ability to write grant proposals and manage grants.

-- Ability to conduct focus groups, advisory committees, DACUM, and other types of meetings to assist in the planning and implementation of all types of continuing education.
+- Ability to conduct focus groups, advisory committees and training assessments to assist in the planning and implementation of all types on continuing education and workforce training.

 - Skill in monitoring and evaluating professional and support staff; developing strategic plans; developing and administering budgets; solving problems; mediating conflicts; developing, implementing and evaluating services and/or programs and program curricula; giving presentations; and communicating and using interpersonal skills with co-workers, supervisors, and the public.

-- Knowledge of and experience with Skills Development Fund grants.
+- Knowledge of and experience with higher education grants.